gabmoreira/maks/README.md

 * Gabriel Moreira

 # References
 * Gabriel Moreira, Manuel Marques and João Paulo Costeira.
-Fast Pose Graph Optimization via Krylov-Schur and Cholesky Factorization, 2021
+Fast Pose Graph Optimization via Krylov-Schur and Cholesky Factorization.
+In Winter Conference on Applications of Computer Vision (WACV), 2021

 # Datasets
 * L. Carlone, R. Tron, K. Daniilidis, and F. Dellaert.
 Initialization Techniques for 3D SLAM: a Survey on Rotation Estimation and its Use in Pose Graph Optimization.
 In IEEE Intl.
 Conf. on Robotics and Automation (ICRA), pages 4597-4604, 2015.